Immiora/the-narrow/wiki/people/Yana.md

 ### Yana

 Humanoid creature with characteristics of a tiger: claws, teeth and skin.
-Former leader of the [pigmen](pigmen).
+Former leader of the [Pig men](pigmen).
 We killed Yana the same night he broke in and murdered prof. [Magnus Cotton](MagnusCotton).

 ### Origins